BilalAltundag/Streamlit-Deploy/README.md

 Finally, we add the necessary additional files to our github repository.

 When these processes are finished, we go to https://streamlit.io/cloud and create an account if you do not have an account.
-We click on create a "new app" and select the repository we uploaded on github and deploy it.
+We click on create a **new app** and select the repository we uploaded on github and deploy it.

 Congratulations, you now have a simple website that users can access over the internet!